Why monitor the bison?

 Population Size and Migration:

 Aerial surveys with collaborating agencies have shown that this herd is steadily increasing and is currently estimated at a size of 400-600 animals, which has the potential to grow to an estimated 1,200-1,500 individuals within the next 10 years.
-GPS tracking of individual bison has resulted in the conclusion that these animals have changed their migration patterns between House Rock Valley Wildlife Area (U.S. Forest Service property designated for bison management) and Grand Canyon National Park and they have not returned to House Rock Valley since 2009, staying almost entirely within park boundaries.
+GPS tracking of individual bison shows that the herd has not returned to House Rock Valley since 2009, staying almost entirely within park boundaries.
+In 2017 Arizona introduced a new herd of bison to House Rock Valley.
+To separate these two distinct and physically separated herds the herd that resides primarily in Grand Canyon National park is now referred to as the Kaibab Plateau bison herd.

 Camera traps deployed at North Rim water sources have documented the physical disturbance of natural resources and have been utilized to map out bison density on the North Rim to better understand interactions with other wildlife species.
 Determent of bison by fencing around favored water sources has proven unsuccessful.